 Having a dog is not only lovely but also highly practical on some occasions.
 According to the report, more than a third of the U.S. households own a dog.
 Man’s best friends are loyal, cheerful, and sympathetic, which makes them a number one pet choice worldwide.

 Many prove that dog owners have more active social lives, are happier and less stressed.
 While those are all substantial benefits, but it’s not where the story ends.

 On the contrary, dogs also can save lives.

 It may seem strange to put dogs and lifesaving situations in one sentence, but the world has seen so many cases where dogs save lives.
 Before we explain the three most common examples, we want to add a few honorable mentions:

 - Cardiovascular diseases: It’s a well-known fact that taking care of your dog reduces the odds of having cardiovascular diseases.

-- Allergies: Medical advisors at Best Essays say that children who grow up with pooches are less likely to develop an allergy: “Some dogs can even smell ingredients such as peanuts and save their owners from suffering a serious allergy attack.”
+- Allergies: Children who grow up with pooches are less likely to develop an allergy: “Some dogs can even smell ingredients such as peanuts and save their owners from suffering a serious allergy attack.”

 - Battle depression: Dog owners are more satisfied in general and they rarely ever fall into despair.

 - Quit smoking: People who own a puppy tend to quit smoking, which is a long-term lifesaver.